 If your payments still aren’t current?
 Your name will come up on that list again.
 The finance companies truly keep notes on everything!
-So, if you contact them prior to contacting you?
+So, if you contact them before contacting you?
 Your name might never appear on the dreaded list at all.
 Keeping in contact with your finance company from the beginning will likely buy you at least several months.
-In this time period, you can arrange to make payments and get the loan under control.
+In this period, you can arrange to make payments and get the loan under control.
 You might even be able to stop repossession!

 If you know you won’t be able to pay for up to 3 months?
 Let the finance company know!
 Have them tell you what your options are and what they can be.
 Tell them you’re short on cash for about 90 days and if there’s anything that can be done.
 Chances are?
 They’ll work with you if you stick to your word.
 If something comes up and you can’t pay the 90-day mark?
 Call them well ahead in advance to let them know.
 Going past 90 days without paying, you probably shouldn’t bother to contact them.
 They probably will not cooperate with you in the future.

 The best idea in this scenario is to only take out a car title loan if you know for a fact that you can repay the loan balance in full.
 Especially by the first due date.
 After all, you likely depend on your car and don’t want to put it at risk!
-You also may not want to incur additional interest charges and fees if the loan rolls over.
-However, many people take out a car title loan with out having a repayment plan.
+You also may not want to incur additional interest charges if the loan rolls over.
+However, many people take out a car title loan without having a repayment plan.
 If you’re included in this group?
 You might want to know how to get out of a title loan.

 All of these options will help you avoid a title loan repossession.
 Keep in mind that a vehicle repossession will strip you of your car without notice.
-You mat be heading out the door to work and discover your car is no longer there as needed.
+You may be heading out the door to work and discover your car is no longer there as needed.
 Any equity that was on the vehicle is officially gone.
-In addition, repossession holds negative on your credit rating.
-That, in turn, may remain in place for seven years or long.
+Also, repossession holds negative on your credit rating.
+That, in turn, may remain in place for seven years or longer.
 This can make it truly difficult for you to obtain financing in the future.
 This includes if you need to apply for a new car loan.
 It’s best to act quickly to deal with the car title loan before title loan repossession occurs!
 Read more about car repossession from https://www.thebalance.com/repossession-when-the-bank-takes-your-car-315103.

 If you have a car title loan that you can’t repay?
 Wondering how long before title loan repossession occurs is often asked about.
-Title loan regulations permit the title lender to repossess the car as soon as default occurs.
+Title loan regulations permit the title lender to repossess the car as soon as a default occurs.
 Keep in mind, you must repay the entire loan balance to avoid foreclosure.

-You could potentially repay most the title loan.
+You could potentially repay most of the title loan.
 But, the lender could repossess the vehicle if you default.
 That’s on any portion of the amount due!
 If you’re facing a pending due date?
-It’s best to plan the rollover with you auto lender as soon as possible.
+It’s best to plan the rollover with your auto lender as soon as possible.
 Or, develop a plan for repayment!